Librarian Who Rejected Melania Trump Dr. Suess Book Donation As 'Racist' Dressed As 'Cat In The Hat'

-No good dead goes unpunished.
-That’s the lesson FLOTUS Melania Trump learned her recent donation of beloved Dr. Seuss books was rejected by an elementary school librarian.
+No good deed goes unpunished.
+That’s the lesson First Lady Melania Trump learned when her recent donation of beloved Dr. Seuss books was rejected by an elementary school librarian.
 Mrs. Trump made the donation to Cambridgeport Elementary School in Massachusetts; afterward, librarian Liz Phipps Soeiro publicly refused the books.
 In an open letter that became a public blog post, Soeiro claimed the Dr. Seuss books contained images featuring “racist mockery.”

 And there are photos.